pnp/cli-microsoft365/docs/docs/cmd/adaptivecard/adaptivecard-send.md

 ## Options

 `-u, --url <url>`
-: URL where to send the card to
+: URL where to send the card to.

 `-t, --title [title]`
-: Title of the card
+: Title of the card.
+Specify either `title` or `card` but not both.

 `-d, --description [description]`
 : Contents of the card

 `-i, --imageUrl [imageUrl]`
-: URL of the image to include on the card
+: URL of the image to include on the card.

 `-a, --actionUrl [actionUrl]`
-: URL that users should be sent to after clicking the **View** button on the card
+: URL that users should be sent to after clicking the **View** button on the card.

 `--card [card]`
-: Card definition
+: Card definition.
+Specify either `title` or `card` but not both.

 `--cardData [cardData]`
 : Card data.
 If your card is a card template, using cardData you can apply data to it.
 If you specify cardData, unknown options will be ignored.